MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/manage-tenants-shared-schema.md

 |CheckOnly or 3 |Microsoft Dynamics NAV Server tests if a change in the current application will result in data loss in the tenant database if the tenant is mounted with Mode set to ForceSync.
 For example, if a table or a field has been deleted in the current application and it contains data in the tenant database.|

 **-CommitPerTable**
-The `-CommitPerTable`parameter specifies that database schema modifications are committed by separate transactions on each affected table.
+The `-CommitPerTable` parameter specifies that database schema modifications are committed by separate transactions on each affected table.
 Transactions are run one at a time, as they occur.
 With the default behavior (that is, without using the -CommitPerTable parameter), all modifications are committed in a single transaction.

-Using this method provides better protection against leaving the database in an inconsistent state than using the -CommitPerTable parameter.
+Using this method provides better protection against leaving the database in an inconsistent state than using the `-CommitPerTable` parameter.
 If the synchronization process is terminated before it is completed, any changes that were made before the problem occurred are rolled back, returning the database to its original state.

 -   The drawback of setting the `-CommitPerTable` parameter is that for large databases, the synchronization process can take a long time and consume considerable computer resources.
 -   The advantage of setting the `-CommitPerTable` parameter is that it will decrease the time that is required to complete the synchronization process and consume less computer resources, which can be useful for large databases when performance is a concern.
 However, when you set this parameter, committed changes are not rolled back if the synchronization process is terminated before it is completed.
 This can result in a partial synchronization of the database, which might leave the database inoperable.
 We recommend that you make a backup of the database before you run the Sync-NAVTenant cmdlet.
 Also, tables are not always locked during synchronization.
 Therefore, you should prohibit users from connecting to the database during synchronization.

 ### Example
+This example mounts the database **NAVTenantDatabase** as a tenant database on a server instance.
+The database is assigned the ID **MyTenantDatabse**.
+The Sync-NAVTenantDatabase cmdlet synchronizes the tenant database schema with the application database that is mounted on the server instance.

 ```
-Mount-NAVTenantDatabase -ServerInstance 'DynamicsNAV' -Id 'MyTenantDatabase' -DatabaseName 'NAVTenantDatabase' -DatabaseServer localhost\NAVDEMO
+Mount-NAVTenantDatabase -ServerInstance 'DynamicsNAV' -Id 'MyTenantDatabase1' -DatabaseName 'NAVTenantDatabase' -DatabaseServer localhost\NAVDEMO
-Sync-NAVTenantDatabase -ServerInstance 'DynamicsNAV' -Id 'MyTenantDatabase'
+Sync-NAVTenantDatabase -ServerInstance 'DynamicsNAV' -Id 'MyTenantDatabase1' -CommitPerTable
 ```

 ## Creating a new tenant in a tenant database